 (e) Immigration status?

 Indian law does not specifically require an employer to check the immigration status of a foreigner.
 Indian law does not prevent the employer from checking whether a foreign employee holds the necessary visa to work in India.
 If a foreign individual on an employment visa wishes to change employment to another company, he or she must leave India and apply afresh for a visa.
-The only exception is where the foreigner is changing jobs between a registered holding company and its subsidiaries or vice versa, or between subsidiaries of a registered holding company.
-In such case the foreigner may not need to leave India, provided that he or she fulfils specific criteria, including obtaining prior government approval for the change in employment.
+The only exception is where the foreigner is changing jobs between a registered holding company and its subsidiaries or vice versa, or between subsidiaries of a registered holding company and the employee role is at a senior level (such as a managerial or a senior executive position) or is a skilled position (such as a technical expert).
+In such case the foreigner may not need to leave India, provided that they obtain prior government approval for the change in employment.

 (f) Social media?